imacrayon/imacrayon.com/source/_posts/deploy-laravel-apps-with-github-actions.md

 - `Setup PHP` will setup PHP 7.4 as well as Laravel's required extensions.
 - `Execute tests` runs PHPUnit.
 - `Send Slack notification` will send a notification to the specified webhook if any tests fail.
-- `Deploy to Envoyer` triggers a new Envoyer deployment when new code is pushed to the `master` branch.
+- `Deploy to Envoyer` triggers a new Envoyer deployment when new code is pushed to the `main` branch.

 In order for PHPUnit to work your Laravel app must have an `APP_KEY` set.
 The easiest way to do this is to modify the `phpunit.xml` file in your project and hardcode an app key: